-The pension scheme will work with employers to provide the following communication as required.
+The pension scheme will work with LPPA and employers to provide the following communication as required.

-Communication Media Frequency of Issue Distribution Audience Pensions Joiner Option Form Paper On commencing employment Via employers New employees Pensions Website www.lppa.co.uk Web Continually available.
+Communication Media Frequency of Issue Distribution Audience Pensions Joiner Option Form Paper or electronic On commencing employment Via LPPA with new starter information New employees Pension Websites Web Continually available.
 Updated as required Advertised on all communications All Scheme booklet Web Continually available.
-Updated as required For viewing as required All Education Sessions Face to Face As required Part of induction workshops New Employees

-Communication Media Frequency of Issue Distribution Audience Annual Report and Accounts port and Web Continually available.
-Repl annually For viewing as required.
-All
+Updated as required For viewing as required All Education Sessions Face to Face or virtually As required Part of induction workshops New Employees Annual Report and Accounts Web Continually available.
+Replaced annually For viewing as required.
+All havering - finance, pensions and data provides information specific to Havering Fund members such as our retirement process factsheet and planning guide, IDRP policy, Annual report and accounts and information about the Local Pensions Board.